 1. The Purpose of Your Evidence (VA’s Evidence Requirements)

 - What is all this evidence for?
 What are we trying to prove in a VA disability compensation case?

 - What are the elements of service connection?

-- What is the “burden of proof”?
-What does “as least as likely as not” mean?
+- What does “as least as likely as not” mean?

 - service records (like your DD214, locations of service, service medical records, performance evaluations, etc.)

 - and how to get them(using a VA Form 180, a Freedom of Information Act (FOIA) request, Navy Deck Logs, and other tools)